Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

         }
     };

-See `App.GridDialog`_ code for the example of built-in component, which allows to fire AJAX grids via click events.
+See `App.GridDialog`_ code for the example of built-in component, which allows to fire AJAX datatables via click events.

 Because ``App.GridDialog`` class constructor may have many options, including dynamically-generated ones, it's preferable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.